A level and equivalent

 How will I learn?

-Learning will take place through group, independent and research tasks.
-Fieldwork will form an integral part of the course.
-Exciting peer learning and video feedback will be used as part of your course.
+Learning takes place through group, independent and research tasks.
+Fieldwork will form a large component of the course, and exciting peer learning and video feedback will also be used.
+We try out new and emerging technology like GIS to further develop our learning.

 How will I be assessed?